– updated

 Untangling the scope

-- Regarding “perfect”: stand alone books can maintain higher quality throughout and easier delivers all points top notch; a book series can vary more in quality; a better book tends to find the needed balance of it’s actors, settings, plots, themes and conflicts.
+• Regarding “perfect”: stand alone books can maintain higher quality throughout and easier deliver all points top notch; a book series can vary more in quality; a better book tend to find the needed balance of it’s actors, settings, plots, themes and conflicts.

-- Regarding “selfless”: I’m referring to books that matters more than the self; themes or meanings that matters for society, culture, humanity or the ‘world’.
+• Regarding “selfless”: I’m referring to books that matters more than the self; themes or meanings that matters for society, culture, humanity or the ‘world’.

-- Regarding “relevance”: books should still bear great relevance in general, and preferably not have missed too much when envisioning the future — older classic sci-fi struggle with the latter — unless it ‘works’ on another plane.
+• Regarding “relevance”: books should still bear great relevance in general, and preferably not have missed too much when envisioning the future — older classic sci-fi struggle with the latter — but sometimes it just works in another way.

-The 20 best books and comics
+The 10 best books and comics

 The Road (Cormac McCarthy 2006)